antoniofull/thexpatmagazine.com/src/pages/blog/2014-03-02-6-reasons-live-in-spain.md

 6 **Food, incredible good food**.

 If you never tried Spanish food, you must!
 They have a lot of different types of food and, like Italy, they are different from region to region but is all good!
-Did you know that the best restaurant in the world was <a href="https://en.wikipedia.org/wiki/ElBulli" target="_blank">spanish</a>?
+Did you know that the best restaurant in the world was <a href="https://en.wikipedia.org/wiki/ElBulli" rel="noopener noreferrer"  target="_blank" rel="noopener noreferrer">spanish</a>?
 Paella, tapas, pulpo á galeg, tortillas, so much goodness you will not regret!

 Do you live in Spain?
 What do you think?
 Let us know in the comments.

-Foto <a href="https://sunshineandsiestas.com/2013/07/09/uno-de-enero-dos-de-febrero-experiencing-the-san-fermines-festival-of-pamplona/" target="_blank">credit</a>.
+Foto <a href="https://sunshineandsiestas.com/2013/07/09/uno-de-enero-dos-de-febrero-experiencing-the-san-fermines-festival-of-pamplona/" rel="noopener noreferrer"  target="_blank" rel="noopener noreferrer">credit</a>.

 : /img/uploads/2014/03/corrida_san_fermin.jpg